-Electrostatic turbulence, driven by spatial gradients, is believed to be the dominant source of anomalous transport in magnetically confined fusion plasma.
-Special emphasis has been given lately on the properties of large scale anisotropic flows generated by the drift- type turbulence, due to the critical role they play in the regulation of the low-frequency drift instabilities and consequently of the levels of turbulent transport [1], [2].
-The spontaneous generation of large-scale flows driven by electrostatic wave turbulence has been experimentally observed in plasma discharges in various machines, e.g. in TEXT, RFX, DIII-D [3], [4].
-Zonal flows (ZFs) correspond to potential structures which spatially depend on the radial coordinate x (the coordinate along the axis of plasma inhomogeneity), while radial flows or streamers (STs) are radially elongated potential structures which spatially depend on the poloidal coordinate y [5].
-In tokamak plasmas, ZFs have the ability to limit the radial size of turbulent eddies through the shear decorrelation mechanism [6], and hence to regulate turbulent transport.
-Hence, the high plasma confinement modes are attributed to the presence of large scale poloidal flows (zonal flows).
-Streamers, on the other hand, are ineffective at inhibiting radial transport and, due to their long radial correlation length, may lead to enhanced or bursty levels of transport [7].
+Electrostatic turbulence, driven by spatial gradients, is believed to be the dominant source of anomalous transport in magnetically confined fusion plasmas.
+Special emphasis has been given lately on the properties of large-scale anisotropic flows generated by the drift-type turbulence, due to the critical role they play in the regulation of the low-frequency drift instabilities and consequently of the levels of turbulent transport.
+The spontaneous generation of large-scale flows driven by electrostatic wave turbulence has been experimentally observed in plasma discharges in various machines, e.g., in Texas experimental tokamak, in the reversed field pinch experiment, and in the doublet III-D tokamak (DIII-D).
+Zonal flows (ZFs) correspond to potential structures which spatially depend on the radial coordinate x (the coordinate along the axis of plasma inhomogeneity), while radial flows or streamers (STs) are radially elongated potential structures which spatially depend on the poloidal coordinate y.
+In tokamak plasmas, ZFs have the ability to limit the radial size of turbulent eddies through the shear decorrelation mechanism, and hence to regulate turbulent transport.
+Thus, the high plasma confinement modes are attributed to the presence of large-scale poloidal flows (zonal flows).
+Streamers, on the other hand, are ineffective at inhibiting radial transport and, due to their long radial correlation length, may lead to enhanced or bursty levels of transport.
+Moreover, zonal structures are observed also in rotating planetary atmospheres as on the Earth or on Jupiter.
+The detailed investigation of the origin and dynamics of these flows is currently of great importance and presents a major challenge in the theory of plasma turbulence.